 Of course, there are numerous other great manufacturers churning out electric planes, such as Multiplex, Art-Tech, FreeWing and Great Planes to name a few.

 EP planes from such brand names offer great value and have brought countless people in to the radio control flying hobby; people who probably wouldn't have bothered if IC power (internal combustion) was the only option.

 In the very early days of EP (pre mass-production), electric rc airplanes were underpowered.
 Brushed motors and gearboxes were the order of the day, along with heavy nickel-cadmium batteries.
-It all made for a pretty poor powertrain setup, unless you really knew what you were doing!
+It all made for a pretty poor powertrain setup, resulting in poor flight performance.